Frequently Asked Questions

 What is Gulf Coast Sound?

 Gulf Coast Sound is the only competitive all-age drum and bugle corps in South Texas.
-We have been serving the people of Houston and the surrounding areas for over seven years and during that time have competed regionally and nationally on the Drum Corps Associates circuit, the Texas Color Guard Circuit, the Drum Corps Midwest Circuit, the Drum Corps International circuit, and the Drum Corps Associates South circuit.
+This will be our tenth year serving the people of Houston and the surrounding areas.
+During that time we have competed regionally and nationally on the Drum Corps Associates circuit, the Texas Color Guard Circuit, the Drum Corps Midwest Circuit, the Drum Corps International circuit, and the Drum Corps Associates South circuit.
 The Corps earned first place honors in the Texas Color Guard Circuit in 2002 and second place in its division in 2003.
-From 2004-2007, the Corps competed against rivals from all over the world at the DCA Championships in Scranton, Pennsylvania.
-In 2008 the Corps will again travel to the DCA World Championships, this time in Rochester, NY.
+From 2004-2008, the Corps competed against rivals from all over the world at the DCA Championships in Scranton, PA, and Rochester, NY.
+In 2011 the Corps plans to travel to the DCA World Championships, again in Rochester, NY.
 In addition to summer performance activities, Gulf Coast Sound has appeared at numerous local events and is the only drum corps chosen to participate in the Galveston Island celebration of Mardi Gras and the H-E-B Thanksgiving Day Parade in Downtown Houston each year.

 What do we do?